-Queen Mary University of London is licensed for the storage of relevant material which has come from a human body for use in a scheduled purpose, under the Human Tissue Act 2004 (HT Act).
-Human samples are stored for use in the scheduled purpose of 'research in connection with disorders, or functioning, of the human body'.
-The establishment is functioning as a Research Tissue Bank (RTB) with recognised Research Ethics Committee approval.
-Queen Mary University of London has been licensed by the HTA since 2007.
-This was the third inspection of the establishment; the most recent previous inspection took place in July 2017.
+University of Liverpool stores a range of tissues and bodily fluids for use for the scheduled purpose of 'research in connection with disorders, or the functioning, of the human body.
+The establishment is also functioning as a Research Tissue Bank (RTB) with recognised Research Ethics Committee approval.
+University of Liverpool has been licensed by the HTA since 2007.
+This was the third inspection of the establishment; the most recent previous inspection took place in March 2019.

-Since the previous inspection, the establishment has added one satellite site to the licence.
-In addition, the establishment has appointed a new LH contact (LHc), DI and 18 new Persons Designated (PDs).
+Since the previous inspection, the establishment has appointed a new DI and two new Persons Designated (PDs).